 Education Required to Become a Physical Therapist

-To become a physical therapist, a person must usually obtain a graduate degree.
-In most cases, a person will be required to hold a doctorate degree in physical therapy.
+Physical therapists work with patients to help them retrain injured or debilitated muscles by moving, stretching and strengthening various parts of the body.
+To become a physical therapist, a person must obtain a professional degree, usually a doctorate in physical therapy.
 College programs in physical therapy are typically a combination of coursework and clinical rotations.
-Additionally, states require individuals to be licensed to legally work in this career.
+Additionally, states require individuals to be licensed to legally work as physical therapists.

 Prospective physical therapists have options in areas of study at the undergraduate level.
 A student may choose to enroll in a major that includes significant science coursework, such as biology, anatomy and physiology.
 Alternatively, some schools offer a pre-physical therapy major in their health and physical education departments.
 These curricula may require courses in science and health-related topics, including exercise physiology, physical education methods and personal wellness.